Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Constraints from LEP, flavor observables and the Higgs sector

 \section{Constraints from LEP, flavor observables and the Higgs sector}

 As previously discussed, we associate the lightest CP-even Higgs boson $h$ with the discovered Higgs boson at the LHC, and require that the masses and branching of the two match within experimental and theoretical uncertainties.
 Measurements at the LHC have put the mass of the Higgs boson at $125.38 \pm 0.14~$GeV\,\cite{CMS:2020xrn}.
-We require that the mass of $h$, as computed by \texttt{FeynHiggs 2.18.1}, must be in the range $122~\rm{GeV} - 128~$GeV.
+We require that the mass of $h$, as computed by \texttt{FeynHiggs 2.18.1}, be in the range $122~\rm{GeV} - 128~$GeV.
 Considering theoretical uncertainties stemming from the dependence on the renormalisation scheme and scale, from the assumption of zero external momentum in two-loop corrections, and also absence of higher order corrections, we allow for a conservative 3\,GeV window around the experimentally measured value\,\cite{Allanach:2004rh,Heinemeyer:2007aq,Borowka:2015ura}\,\footnote{Additionally, we can compute the error in estimating the mass of the Higgs boson using \texttt{FeynHiggs 2.18.1}, denoted as $\Delta_{M_h}^{FH}$.
-When we require $M_h \pm \Delta_{M_h}^{FH} \in \left[125.38-2\times 0.14\,\rm{GeV}, 125.38+2\times0.14\,\rm{GeV}\right]$. i.e., within 2$\sigma$ of the experimentally measured mass of the Higgs boson, our results are not notably affected as compared to when we consider the conservative approach of a 3\,GeV window around the measured Higgs boson mass.
-Therefore, we follow the latter for now and later while introducing the benchmarks, we will use the more accurate former condition.}.
+We discuss in a later section the impact of a precise Higgs mass condition, defined as requiring $M_h \pm \Delta_{M_h}^{FH} \in \left[125.38-2\times 0.14\,\rm{GeV}, 125.38+2\times0.14\,\rm{GeV}\right]$, i.e., within 2$\sigma$ of the experimentally measured mass of the Higgs boson.}.
 At low values of tan\,$\beta$, consistency with the Higgs boson mass constraint requires large $A_t$ and stop masses.
 However, large $A_t$ can give rise to color and charge-breaking minima (CCB)\,\cite{Camargo-Molina:2013sta,Chowdhury:2013dka,Blinov:2013fta}, where the scalar partners of top quarks having color and electric charges develop a non-zero {\it vev} and the corresponding minima is lower than the minima of the Higgs field.
 This can be evaded, given, $|X_t|<\sqrt{6 M_{t_1}M_{t_2}}$\,\cite{Chowdhury:2013dka}, where $X_t=A_t-\mu/\rm{tan}\,\beta$ and $M_{t_{1,2}}$ represents the stop masses.
 In the present study, we see that the CCB condition has no significant effect on the allowed parameter space.